Sum1Solutions/sigfrid-von-shrink/README.md

 # Sigfrid von Shrink

-Sigfrid von Shrink is a chat application powered by ChatGPT from OpenAI and inspired by Frederik Pohls charachter from the science *fiction* series [Gateway](https://en.wikipedia.org/wiki/Gateway_(novel)) (aka the Heechee Saga).
+Sigfrid von Shrink is a chat-bot App inspired by the AI Psychoanalyst in Frederik Pohl's science *fiction* novel [Gateway](https://en.wikipedia.org/wiki/Gateway_(novel)) (first in the Heechee Saga).
+Sigfrid is powered by ChatGPT from OpenAI.
+(This is satirical, is used without anybody's permission, and should not be used in place of professional help!
+If you need help for your psych issues, as many of us do, get it!)

 ### Setup

-To run your own AI therapist follow these steps:
+To run your own AI therapist, follow these steps:

 ### Prerequisites